-Democracy relies on people taking part, yet local government and citizens don’t always manage to hear each other or work together effectively.
-Building upon good practice that is out there, how can participation be improved at the local level, making it easier for more people to be involved in the decisions that affect their lives?
+Democracy relies on people taking part, yet local government and citizens don’t always manage to work together effectively.
+Building on good practice, how can participation be improved at the local level, making it easier for people to be involved in the decisions that affect their lives?
 This is what we're exploring through the Public Square project.

-Over the next two years, Public Square will be running a programme of research and action to push forwards participation in local government across the UK.
-We will be working with councils, communities and citizens across the country to learn what’s needed to take participation further, and we’ll be prototyping openly available tools, techniques and approaches to fill these needs - building upon what already exists as far as possible.
+Public Square is running a two-year programme of research and action to push forwards participation in local government across the UK.
+We will be working with councils, communities and citizens across the country to learn what’s needed to take participation further.
+We’ll be prototyping openly available tools, techniques and approaches to fill these needs - building on what already exists as far as possible.

-We know there are lots of people already working in this area - from those working on digital transformation with local government through to activists and community organisations - and we want to help join up this work as far as possible, ensure any work we do is informed by insights already out there, and to help all of us to learn from what others are doing.
+We know lots of people already work in this area - from those working on digital transformation with local government through to activists and community organisations - and we want to help join up this work, ensure any work we do is informed by existing insights, and help all of us learn from what others are doing.

-We also want to share what we learn as widely as possible, and we will be sharing our thinking and creating opportunities on regular blog posts, and inviting people who care about local democracy to join us at events across the UK.
-The involvement of this wider community will shape what gets learnt and developed, and will ensure that any learning and outputs reach those who can put them to use.
+We want to share what we learn as widely as possible so others can put the learning to good use.
+We will be creating opportunities to engage with this work and inviting people to join in at events across the UK.
+The involvement of the wider community will shape what gets learned and developed, and will ensure that any learning and outputs reach those who can put them to use.